marcpaterno/spack_retreat/recipe_maintenance.md

 Keeping all the recipes for a given project in a single recipe repository provides some cohesion to the package.
 It will also allow each project to have its own accounting of "minutes" spent on GitHub actions for continuous integration usage.

 We should take care to ensure that the dependency graph of recipe repositories (as implied by the dependencies between the recipes) remains a directed acyclic graph.
+If possible, this should be done by upstreaming recipes, or by relocating recipes between existing repositories rather than by creating new recipe repositories.

 Spack itself does not require this, but doing this will make it easier to ensure we do not introduce any cycles into the dependency graph of the packages themselves.